Decision-Oriented Dialogue for Human-AI Collaboration

-On each environment instance, we generate a random calendar for each user by iterating through a 3-day period and generating a 30 min, 60 min, 2 hour, and 4 hour event with probability $p_{\text{event}}$ $f_(\text{shared}$ of these events are selected to be shared events that both the assistant and user can see; the remainder are private events that only the user can see.
+\paragraph{Mediation} To generate a game, we generate a random calendar for each user.
+For each 30-min slot between 9am--8pm during a 3-day period, if the slot is still free, we add an event with probability $p_{\text{event}}=0.35$, selecting the event duration uniformly at random from \{30 min, 60 min, 2 hr, 4 hr\}. $f_{\text{shared}}=0.75$ of these events are selected to be shared events that both the assistant and user can see; the remainder are private events that only the user can see.
 The importance of each event is sampled from $\text{Uniform}[1,10]$.